Riverside Centre: Frays Ward, Crane Ward

 How can someone be referred?

-Can I use Choose and Book to arrange my first appointment?
+Can I use NHS e-Referral (formerly Choose and Book) to arrange my first appointment

-The service is currently unable to accept referrals via Choose and Book.
+The service is currently unable to accept referrals via NHS e-Referral.

 Inpatient mental health wards are operational 24 hours a day, 365 days a year.